manhtv/eCommerce-Java-Spring-Framework/README.md

 # Music Store
 eCommerce Music Store that allows users to register as consumers  and shop for different products which may include Albums, Insturments, and Singles.
-Consumers are allowed to checkout, update, edit, and delete products in their carts.
+Consumers are allowed to add, update, edit, delete, and checkout products in their carts.
 Futher consumers are able to use a billing and shipping feature which records their shipping address and prints a receipt.
 Admins are able to update, delete, edit, and add products to the store.

 ## Built With